bespoken-cookbook/bstpy/README.md

-# LambdaServer
+# bstpy

 **Python AWS Lambda Server**

 ## Recommended Uses
-Use `LambdaServer` to expose an AWS Lambda as an http endpoint locally.
+Use `bstpy` to expose an AWS Lambda as an http endpoint locally.
 It provides a Python "harness" that you can use to wrap your function and run/analyze it.

   - Development